taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 rm logo.svg App.js App.test.js App.css
 ~~~~~~~~

-Even the `App` component gets deleted, because you'll organize it in folders instead of in the top level *src/* folder.
-Now, from the *src/* folder, create the folders for a organized folder structure by a technical separation.
+Even the `App` component is removed, because you'll organize it in folders instead of in the top level *src/* folder.
+Now, from the *src/* folder, create the folders for an organized folder structure by a technical separation.

 {title="Command Line: src/",lang="text"}
 ~~~~~~~~
-mkdir constants reducers actions selectors sagas components store
+mkdir constants reducers actions selectors sagas components store api
 ~~~~~~~~

 Your folder structure should be similiar to the following: